-The first ingredient in this dog food is duck.
-Although it is a quality item, raw duck contains about 80% water.
+The second ingredient is whitefish, a marine or freshwater species native to Canada and the California coast.
+Although it is a quality item, raw fish contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, lentils contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.

 From here, the list goes on to include a number of other items.